 He has a longtime interest in refugee issues, and in 2007, he co-founded The Association d'entraide aux minorités d'Orient (AEMO), a French-based non-profit organization that has been resettling people need in France ever since.
 Some 2500 people -- those at risk of death for reasons of their faith -- have been resettled with AEMO's help.

 Bishop Whalon is also a member of Bishops United Against Gun Violence

 Whalon is a dual national of the United States and France and is bilingual in English and French.
 He has studied German, Spanish, Russian, Latin, New Testament Greek, and is currently trying to learn Italian.

 In what spare time he has, he enjoys playing the organ, fishing, writing, cooking, weightlifting, learning new languages, and the cinema.

-Since 1980 Bishop Whalon has been married to Melinda Jane McCulloch.
-She is director of a Paris-based business, which she co-founded.
+In 1980 Bishop Whalon married Melinda Jane McCulloch.
+Their 37 years together ended with Melinda's unexpected death in February 2017.
+She was director of a Paris-based business, which she co-founded.
 She is also a musician.
-The Whalons have one daughter, Marie-Noëlle, a graduate of Cordon Bleu.
+The Whalons have one daughter, Marie-Noëlle, a graduate of Cordon Bleu, who lives in Paris.